Pere Lachaise Cemetery – A Walking Tour with David Burke

 One famous American writer found in the columbarium is Richard Wright, the author of the then controversial autobiography Black Boy which chronicles the life of a dirt poor black man’s struggle to get out of Mississippi in the Jim Crow era and further himself through education.

 By now we were deep into the interior of Pere Lachaise and I could appreciate the beautiful mature specimen trees that were just coming into bloom and the canopied avenues that make this place such a popular place for Parisiennes to wander.
 Here’s David with Alison, Anne and Kaye.

 Finally we arrive at the tombs of two of the original celebrity reburials.
 Here are Moliere and La Fontaine side by side on the edge of a hill in a very sylvan part of Pere Lachaise.

-By now we are nearing the lower entrance and this is where you will find the gothic like sepulchre of Abelard and Heloise, where separated in life, they are now united in death.
+By now we are nearing the lower entrance and this is where you will find the gothic like sepulchre of Abelard and Heloise, while separated in life, they are now united in death.

 Colette is the surname of famous French writer Sidonie-Gabriele Colette who is a national treasure in France known for her tempestuous lifestyle which is mirrored in her most famous novel Gigi.
 Her simple tomb belies her flamboyant career.